-The Plaza is celebrating the 3rd Ecuadorian Film Festival on June 12 & 13.
-Watch the North American premiere of Mi Tia Toty on June 12 at 7:30 PM and the world premiere of Ecuatorian Shetta on June 13 at 7:30 PM.
+The Plaza celebrated the 3rd Ecuadorian Film Festival on June 12 & 13.
+The North American premiere of Mi Tia Toty screened at The Plaza on June 12 and the world premiere of Ecuatorian Shetta on June 13.

 MI TIA TOTY (MY AUNT TOTY) (NR)